ask77nl/fit-decoder/README.md

 ###parseRecords(json, options)
 FIT format uses FIT Profiles to convey the meaning of data.
 This libaray can parse the FIT data using current Global FIT Profile.
-The Global FIT Profile is maintained by Garmin Canada Inc and it's distributed as a XLSX file in [FIT SDK](https://www.thisisant.com/developer/resources/downloads/)
+The Global FIT Profile is maintained by Garmin Canada Inc and it's distributed as an XLSX file in [FIT SDK](https://www.thisisant.com/developer/resources/downloads/)

-parseRecords converts raw JSON representation result from fit2json and creates readable records like this:
+`parseRecords` converts raw JSON representation result from fit2json and creates readable records like this:

 ```
 {